Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 Check out: What Products Are Made In Thailand? // Sourcing and Manufacturing in Thailand

-Thailand has always been a manufacturing hub in SE Asia, and it’s known for its high-tech manufacturing, attracting many investments from China.
-In addition, Thailand is attractive for its tourist destination status, safety, and developed infrastructure.
+Thailand has long been a manufacturing hub in Southeast Asia, and it’s known for its high-tech manufacturing, attracting significant investments from China.
+In addition, Thailand is attractive due to its status as a tourist destination, its safety, and its developed infrastructure.

 The Thai government makes a solid effort to improve education in the country, creating a surplus of skilled labor that can participate in manufacturing.
-However, the main downside is that Thailand experiences yearly natural disasters caused by hurricanes, which may hinder production if the supply chain is affected.
+However, the main downside is that Thailand experiences yearly natural disasters, often caused by hurricanes, which can hinder production if the supply chain is disrupted.

 04 // Bangladesh Sourcing